hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/9-graphics/index.md

     - types
         - jpeg
-            - both lossy and lossless
+            - both lossy and lossless compression
             - used for web
                 - supported by web browsers
             - suffers image degradation